tmaybe/dev.socrata.com/odata/index.md

 ---
 layout: with-sidebar
 sidebar: documentation
-title: Analyzing Socrata data in Microsoft Excel via OData
+title: Analyzing Socrata data in Microsoft Excel&reg; via OData
 ---

-Microsoft Excel is a very popular tool for analyzing and visualizing data.
+Microsoft Excel&reg; is a very popular tool for analyzing and visualizing data.
 Follow these instructions to create an Excel workbook with a link to data from any Socrata-powered website.

 Because Excel maintains an active link to the data, all you need to do to refresh your workbook with the latest data is click the "Refresh All" button in the Excel ribbon.